A Bigger Home Addition Is Almost Never Better

 Example Project 2: We Don’t Want a Big Addition Taking Up Our Yard!

-This Bethesda Maryland interior redesign and kitchen expansion resolved space problems beautifully without taking up any backyard space.
+Another Bethesda Maryland kitchen addition and interior redesign resolved space problems beautifully without taking up any backyard space.
 The homeowners wanted a larger kitchen with a center island where their children could have a snack and do homework in the afternoons.
 They called us because all the other remodelers they’d spoken to said that the only way to enlarge the kitchen would be to build an addition.
 They didn’t want that.

 A Little Goes a Long Way